Transportation in Italy

 Understanding the public transportation system

-The diverse geography of Italy is hard to resist, but the snow-capped peaks rising above 4000 metres of sea level and expanding to the wild Mediterranean archipelagos don’t allow for one mode of transport to get around the country.
+The diverse geography of Italy is hard to resist, but the snow-capped peaks rising above 4000 meters of sea level and expanding to the wild Mediterranean archipelagos don’t allow for one mode of transport to get around the country.
 So, trains, buses, ferries, and ships help you reach your destination.

 1. Getting around in Italy by Train